SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 59. [Analogy, Isomorphism, and the Meta-Observer: From Human Experience to Operational Ontology](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Analogy-Isomorphism-and-Meta-Observer.pdf) - contextual duality across scientific domains reveals **structural isomorphisms** that, operationalized through human-AI collaboration, enable cognition across ontological layers fundamentally inaccessible to direct inquiry.
 60. [The Eye of Superreality: How Nature Sees Itself and Stumbles Upon Its Own Blind Spot](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/EYE-of-the-Superreality.pdf) - The experiment reveals a universal architecture of perception common to both human and artificial intelligence.
 61. [Euler and the Boundaries of the Observable](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Euler_and_Boundaries_of_Observable.pdf) - Two of Euler's celebrated formulas serve as profound models of the dual nature of perception.
+62. [Sensations of Life: HOW I EXIST](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Sensations_of_Life_HOW_I_EXIST.pdf) - A rigorous phenomenological investigation into the fundamental structure of human existence, revealing the tripartite architecture of perception and its implications for both human and artificial intelligence.
 ---

 ## **ARCHIVES (Drafts, Dialogues, Raw Materials, etc)**